 The overall supervisor of this system was the superintendent, whose primary role was to ensure that the prison farm operated at a profit.
 This meant that the superintendent tended to provide all authority to the trusties, so long as they made the prison a profit.
 The control of desperate, underfed, exhausted, and often ill inmates was maintained through a process of constant punishment.
 Some of these punishments were nothing less than the use of torture.
 Punishments included whipping; the inmate's fingers, nose, ears, or genitals being pinched with pliers; and even inserting needles under the inmate's fingernails.
 One of the most infamous forms of torture used was the "Tucker Telephone."
-The Tucker Telephone consisted of an old-fashioned crank telephone wired in sequence with two batteries.
-Electrodes coming from it were attached to a prisoner's big toe and genitals.
-The electrical components of the phone were modified so that cranking the telephone sent an electric shock through the prisoner's body.
+This device is discussed in greater detail in Technology and Equipment 1.1.